mmustee/Retail-Sales-Analysis/questions.md

 3. Compute running monthly revenue totals.

-4. Identify top 5 customers per month.

-5. Identify top-selling product category per month.
+4. Identify top-selling product category per month.

 ## Business Insight Questions

 1. What percentage of total revenue comes from the top 20% of customers?

-2. Identify customers who have not purchased in the last 3 months.

-3. Which product category should be prioritized for marketing?
+2. Which product category should be prioritized for marketing?

-4. Which age group has the highest repeat purchase rate?

-5. If the business wants to increase AOV, which category should be targeted?
+3. If the business wants to increase AOV, which category should be targeted?